TrackerBrief

 2026 Sport Watch Predictions: Fenix 9, Apple Watch 12, Vertix 4

 The 2026 wearable lineup is shaping up to be the most competitive in years.
-Garmin, Apple, Coros, Polar, and Samsung all have major releases expected, and the rumored specs suggest real performance upgrades rather than cosmetic refreshes.
+Garmin, Coros, Polar, Apple, and Samsung all have major hardware in the pipeline, and for endurance athletes, the differences between these devices will matter a lot more than the marketing suggests.

 garminwhooppolarcorosapple-watchfenixrunningrunner